The VBA Curve Tracer Project

 - x.02

-This means as an example, that when you select the 75V @ 1A range, you can set the current selector to 0-1A, 0-500mA, 0-200mA, 0-100mA, 0-50mA and 0-20mA, and still use the current setting adjustment to go from 0-100% within any of these ranges.
+This means for example, that when you select the 70V @ 1A range, you can set the current selector to 0-1A, 0-500mA, 0-200mA, 0-100mA, 0-50mA and 0-20mA, and also use the current setting adjustment to go from 0-100% within any of these ranges.

 The current ranges are created by a rotary switch located on the front panel that changes the reference voltage for the current limiter circuit.
 They work in tandem with the already mentioned Voltage range shunts and this is why they have a multiplier and not an exact number.